pengmiao2014/C1-Fraud-Detection/README.md

 # C1 Fraud Detection Modeling Competition

 ### Goal:
 Develop an optimal transaction fraud prevention strategy for credit card business.
 The goal is to minimize the total cost caused by approving a fraudulent transaction or declining a non-fraudulent transaction.

 ### Data:
-30G, 80M raw credit card transaction data in 2013; 70 features
+30G, 80M raw credit card transaction data in 2013 with 70 features

 ### Techonique used:
 Python, R, Tableau, AWS, Logistic Regression, Desicion Tree, Random Forest, Online Learning